-- When any of the identifying information, affiliation, name components or attributes contained in the Certificate become invalid; - When the Private Key, or the media holding the Private Key, associated with the TrustID Certificate is, or is suspected of having been, compromised and no longer complies with the TrustID CP; - If IdenTrust obtains evidence that the Certificate was misused; - When the Individual named as a Business Representative or no longer represents or is no longer affiliated with the Sponsoring Organization; - The Certificate Holder or other authorized party, as defined in an applicable agreement (e.g., bulk submission agreement), asks for his/her Certificate to be revoked; or - For SSL and FATCA Organization Certificates, the Sponsoring Organization notifies the CA that the original Certificate request was not authorized and does not retroactively grant authorizations.
+- When any of the identifying information, affiliation, name components or attributes contained in the Certificate become invalid; - When the Private Key, or the media holding the Private Key, associated with the TrustID Certificate is, or is suspected of having been, compromised and no longer complies with the TrustID CP; - If IdenTrust obtains evidence that the Certificate was misused: - When the Individual named as a Business Representative or no longer represents or is no longer affiliated with the Sponsoring Organization; - The Certificate Holder or other authorized party, as defined in an applicable agreement (e.g., bulk submission agreement), asks for his/her Certificate to be revoked; - For SSL and FATCA Organization Certificates, the Sponsoring Organization notifies the CA that the original Certificate request was not authorized and does not retroactively grant authorizations; or - IdenTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN.

 Failure to request Revocation under these circumstances is at the Certificate Holder's risk.

 IdenTrust will revoke the Certificate: